NVIDIA/aistore/docs/performance.md

 #### Maximum open files

 To ensure that AIStore works properly you probably need to increase the default number of open files.
-To check current setting you can use `ulimit -n`.
+To check the current settings, you can use `ulimit -n`.

 > It is strongly recommended to raise ulimit to at least `100,000`.